Boeing CEO History

 © History Oasis

-As Boeing exited the small plane market to focus its engineering might on developing advanced bombers and passenger airliners, Egtvedt put the company on a war footing well before WWII began.
+This is when Boeing exited the small plane market to focus its engineering might on developing advanced bombers and passenger airliners.
+Once WW2 hit the ground, Boeing was ready for a comeback.

 PHILIP G. JOHNSON